lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 **Probability:**  5
 There is a high probability that the team encounters challenges in the development process, especially for these three aspects of the project.
 **Consequence:**  5
-If one of these parts of the project are unfinished at the end of the project, the final product will have major flaws, and it will greatly impact the acceptance test for the project.
+If one of these parts of the project are unfinished at the end of the project, the final product will have major flaws, and it will greatly impact the acceptance tests for the project.
 The final product might end up unfinished as a direct result of this.
 **Risk Score:**  25
 **Mitigation Strategy:** The issue cannot be prevented, but it is possible to prevent the timeline for the project to be critically affected.
 Extra time can be allocated to research and development of these important and challenging parts of the project.
 The project board on GitHub contain all tasks for the project.
 The scrum master [ see roles in collaboration agreement ] should be aware of this risk, and allocate time accordingly, as well as delegate tasks to team members with relevant knowledge.
 **Contingency Plan:** If the timeline is affected despite of the mitigation strategy, the team needs to prioritize the remaining tasks in the project.
 Furthermore, team members not working on these areas can provide support by handling less time consuming tasks.